Evan-Luo-jpg/programmingPortfolio1/index.md

 # Evan's programming portfolio 2021
-I am a student at Skyline Highschool taking comuter programmning 1.
-I am learning python and have passed the certification exam for basic computer programming.
+I am a student at Skyline Highschool finished taking computer programmning 1 and advanced computer programming.
+I am learning python and have passed the certification exam for basic computer programming as well as python and Java.
 [Evan](mailto:evanluo2006@gmail.com)

 ## Processing Projects